CFA vs CA: Which is Better for Your Career?

 chartered accountant

-Also, after clearing both the groups of the CA Intermediate exam and completing the four-week mandatory Integrated Course on Information Technology and Soft Skills (ICITSS), a student can start their CA articleship, which is a mandatory training period of two years (as per the new ICAI scheme), which must be completed before they are eligible to appear for the final exam.
+After clearing both groups of the CA Intermediate exam and completing the four-week mandatory ICITSS, a student can start their CA articleship.
+This is a mandatory two-year training period under the new ICAI scheme.
+They must complete it before appearing for the CA final exam.

 CFA vs CA: Key Differences

 CFA vs CA, which is better?
 Each qualification has different career paths and focuses.
-To understand the key difference between a Chartered Financial Analyst and Chartered Accountant, here is a quick comparison table summarizing their key features.
+Here is a quick table highlighting the main differences between a Chartered Financial Analyst and a Chartered Accountant:

 Aspect Chartered Financial Analyst (CFA) Chartered Accountant (CA)